ggreer/geoff.greer.fm/_posts/2016-09-10-software-rot.md

 date: '2016-09-10 17:59:53'
 layout: post
 slug: software-rot
-published: false
+published: true
 title: Software Rot
 categories:
 - Age of Em
 - Computers
+excerpt: 'Adapting mature software to new circumstances tends to take longer than writing new software from scratch.
+Open source software has several high-profile examples.'
 ---

 In Age of Em, Robin Hanson briefly discusses software rot as a specific instance of a more general principle:

->
+> insert quote here

 I think he's right.
 Adapting mature software to new circumstances tends to take longer than writing new software from scratch.
 Open source software has several high-profile examples.

 ## Multi-process Firefox

-When it was first written, Firefox had a single process model.
+When it was first written, Firefox ran everything in a single process.
 After the release of Google Chrome, it was clear than a multi-process model allowed for better security and performance.
 Mozilla developers quickly began to sketch-out a path to making Firefox multi-process.
 That was in 2007.

 Almost a decade later, Firefox *still* isn't multi-process.
+This delay isn't from lack of trying.
+The teams at Mozilla are talented and driven.
+Still, Chrome was written from scratch in less time than it's taken for Firefox to change.
+There are several specific reasons for this.

 compatible with existing extensions (or force devs to update their extensions)